chfour/mcman/README.md

 * `./manager status` - get the status of a server (`running` or `stopped`)
 * `./manager screen` - shows the console of a server running in the background
 * `./manager send "say Hello World!"` - runs `say Hello World!` in a running server

-## contributing

-If you want to contribute to this project, you absolutely can!

-If you find a bug, but don't know how to fix it, or if you have a problem or maybe an idea, you can submit an issue.
-If you want to make direct changes, you can fork this repository, modify your fork, and then submit a pull request.